noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 ### flow logs

-- catpure info about ip traffic and publish to cloudwatch logs, s3 or kinesis
+- capture info about ip traffic and publish to cloudwatch logs, s3 or kinesis
+- tool for identifying problems with your network's traffic
+  - e.g. Tracing network activity to a specific IP address

 ### Endpoints